What percentage of us (roughly) are people pleasers?

 This often depends on the parents’ own sense of self and how they behave themselves socially and professionally

-The first family dynamic is one in which children do not think that they are loved by their parents because of the parents’ unpredictable and irritated reaction to the children’s emotional and physical needs.
-This hostility in the family will lead the child to adapt its behaviour to avoid this reaction and to do what it can to make the parents happy and seek their love and approval.
+The first family dynamic is one in which children do not think that they are loved by their parents.
+These children feel unloved because of the parents’ unpredictable and irritated reaction to the children’s emotional and physical needs.
+In order to avoid hostility from the parents, the children will learn to adapt their behavior.
+The children will do what they can to make the parents happy and seek their love and approval.

-The other type of family which creates people pleasers is one in which love must be earned.
-When love depends on being good and is only given when a child is good and living up to their parent’s expectations.
-Children in these families do not feel loved for who they are, but for what they do and will therefore seek approval and a way of seeking approval is to please.
+People pleasers are also created in families in which love must be earned.
+Love depends on being good.
+Love is only given when a child is good and living up to their parent’s expectations.
+In these families children do not feel loved for who they are.
+They feel loved for what they do.
+Therefore, they seek approval and a way of seeking approval is to people please.

-Children in these scenarios believe that they can only enter relationships through self-denial, suffering and sacrificing their own emotions and needs.
+Children learn that they can only enter relationships through self-denial, suffering and sacrificing their own emotions and needs.

-Can you give me any tips on how to change this behaviour?
+Can you give me any tips on how to change people pleasing behavior?

-The first thing to do is to notice the dysfunctional behaviour pattern and your inability to say no. You need to become aware of your own needs and knowing what you would prefer to do so that you might be able to voice it.
-You need to build your self-confidence so that you are able to say no and get positive feedback and increased respect from others.
+The first thing to do is to notice the dysfunctional behavior pattern and your inability to say no. You need to become aware of your own needs.
+You need to know what you prefer so that you might be able to voice it.
+Also, you need to build your self-confidence.
+This will help you say "no".
+You will also get positive feedback and increased respect from others.

 Is it hard to make time for yourself?
 Do you fear rejection?
 Does constantly pleasing others leave you physically and mentally exhausted?
-These questions may help in identifying and being aware of these issues will be part of the getting better process.
+These questions may help in identifying and being aware of these issues.
+This is part of the process of change.

 Relationships are not only about giving but also about receiving.
 You need to identify unhealthy relationships in your life.
-You need to start building boundaries, re-assessing relationships, knowing that it is ok for you to say no, without fear of being loved less.
+You need to start building boundaries and re-assessing relationships.
+With time, you will learn that it is ok for you to say "no", without fearing of being loved less.